-Students do need to pay a semester contribution to their university though.
-The fee will depend on the universities and it varies from one university to another.
-Students will receive a semester ticket after paying their semester contribution.
-With the semester ticket, students can travel using public transportations within a certain zone where the university is located.
-Furthermore, students will enjoy a variety of discounts, especially for leisure activities such as a visit to the cinema or to a public pool.
+Students do need to pay a semester contribution to their university, though.
+The fee depends on the university’s requirements and will vary from one university to another.
+Upon contribution, students will receive a semester ticket that can be used to travel via public transportation within a certain zone in which the university is located.
+Students also get to enjoy a variety of discounts with this ticket especially for leisure activities.

-There are about 400 higher educational institutions offering more than 19,000 courses.
-Popular courses include engineering, natural sciences, mathematics, and subjects related to computer science.
+There are about 400 higher educational institutions offering more than 19,000 courses – and popular ones include engineering, natural sciences, mathematics, and subjects related to computer science.

-This depends on the university as well as the medium of instruction for your degree program.
-If your course is conducted in German, then you will need to show proof of German proficiency but if your course is conducted in English, then a proof of English proficiency is sufficient.
-Do check with the university you are applying to for the exact requirement.
-Language requirement for a Bachelor’s degree and a Master’s degree might differ.
+This depends on the university as well as the medium of instruction for your degree programme.
+If your course is conducted in German, you will need to show proof of German proficiency, but if your course is conducted in English, proof of English proficiency is sufficient.

 Applicants can apply directly to the universities or to the University Application Service for International Students (uni-assist).
 Do check with the university to find out.

 Generally, each student will need to go through at least two steps to study in Germany.
-The first step will be to fulfil the university’s requirement.
-This will usually be a recognised pre-university qualification, an English or German language qualification, and depending on the university, additional requirements such as pre-internship and a letter of motivation.
+The first step will be to fulfill the university’s requirement.
+This will usually be a recognised pre-university qualification and an English or German language qualification.
+Depending on the university, additional requirements such as pre-internship and a letter of motivation may also be required.